-- Why will you be a good fit for the company?
+- Why do you think you will be a good fit for the role?

 Watch these videos

-You'll be tested on your knowledge of data structures and algorithms over the phone or via video chat.
-You will face questions on topics related to graphs, strings, recursion, dynamic programming, geometry, and algebra.
+In this round, You'll be tested on your knowledge of data structures and algorithms over the phone or via video chat.
+You will face questions on topics related to graphs, strings, recursion, geometry, and algebra.
 Additionally, you will face questions about your work experience and projects you worked on.